guoweiTang/fis3-lint-rich-eslint/README.md

     'rules': rules
 }
 ```
+`Globals and ignoreFiles are non-overlay, but envs is overlay.`

+### Envs
+The value refer to configuration of [eslint-config-lagou](https://github.com/guoweiTang/eslint-config-lagou).
 ### allowOutfixed: Boolean | [Boolean, options]
 Output the restored file to the directory '/lint-fixed/**', the premise is that the value of fix is true.
 #### options